opengdpr/OpenDSR/OpenGDPR_specification.md

 `subject_identities`

   **REQUIRED** array of Identity objects as specified in section 5.3.
+This is optional if identities are included in the `extensions` section.

 `submitted_time`